James Paster and Stephen McCoy: Murders

 In October 1980, Paster, McCoy, and an acquaintance, Gary LeBlanc, agreed to murder 38-year-old Robert Edward Howard in Houston.
-Paster was hired by Howard's ex-wife and her new husband, who promised him USD 1,000 and a motorcycle in exchange for the killing.
+Paster was hired by Howard's ex-wife and her new husband, who promised him US$1,000 and a motorcycle in exchange for the killing.
 On October 25, 1980, Paster, accompanied by McCoy and LeBlanc, drove to a nightclub in Houston and slashed the tires of Howard's truck.
 When Howard returned to his vehicle, Paster approached him from behind and fatally shot him in the back of the head before fleeing.

 In November 1980, the same trio abducted 27-year-old Diana Trevino Oliver and forced her into their vehicle.
 She was taken to a field where she was raped and then fatally stabbed by McCoy.

 On December 31, 1980, 18-year-old Cynthia Darlene Johnson was found stranded by the side of the road by the trio.
 She was taken to a warehouse where the men raped her.
 LeBlanc then attempted to kill her by strangling her to death; however, his attempt at killing her failed.
 Paster then killed her in the early hours of January 1, 1981, by successfully strangling her to death.
 He then drove a nail up her nose to ensure she was dead.

 Trials

 In 1982, Paster received three life sentences in Alabama for unrelated crimes: robbery-assault, robbery in the first degree, and burglary in the first degree.
 On June 1, 1983, while serving his sentences at Holman Correctional Facility in Alabama, he was indicted for the capital murder of Robert Howard in Houston.
 Police interviewed Paster at the prison, where they tape-recorded his confession to the murder.

 On September 21, 1983, Paster was found guilty of capital murder and was sentenced to death the following day for murdering Howard.
-McCoy, who at the time of the revelation was serving a five year sentence in a Texas prison for burglary, was found guilty of capital murder and rape.
+McCoy, who at the time of the revelation was serving a five-year sentence in a Texas prison for burglary, was found guilty of capital murder and rape.
 He was indicted on April 19, 1983, and was found guilty of capital murder on July 26, 1984.
 He was sentenced to death the following day for murdering Johnson.

 LeBlanc was also found guilty for his role in the murders and was sentenced to thirty-five years in prison.
 He received a lighter sentence in exchange for his testimony against Paster and McCoy.
 Howard's ex-wife and her new husband were also found guilty of murder.
 Each was sentenced to life in prison for their part in the murder of Howard.